-This course introduces the description, purpose, evaluation, and development of psychological tests used in assessments.
+This course introduces the description, purpose, evaluation, and development of psychological tests used in various kinds of assessments.
 Important issues in human differences will be discussed.
+Also, issues around the future of testing, the law, cultural diversity, test bias and the role of the internet will be introduced.